2023 Rising Sun Peru Service Adventure

 Have the adventure of a lifetime with your friends

-Immerse yourself in the local language and culture by staying with a host family
+Immerse yourself in a different culture by staying with a host family

 Tour the Saqsayhuaman complex above Cusco